Mountain Tour – Laponia Adventure

 Because you are driving your own sled, you have to have some basic fitness level.
-It requires that you have good balance and are reasonably fit.
+It requires that you have good balance and are fit.
 In up-hills and heavy snow conditions you have to help your dogs!
-We are going to the mountains, so the hills can be long.
+We are going to the mountains, so the hills can be long and the sleds are heavy.
 Also you will be physically active outside in the cold for many hours a day.

 The program is moderate, but can be challenging.
 This will depend on the snow and weather conditions during the tour.
 In the mountains we are totally exposed to the weather, and the weather can change very fast.
 We can have sunny and easy days, but we can also get heavy snow-storms where we can’t see more than a meter in front of us.
 In those cases we might need to turn around or pitch a tent.
 You need to be able to help out and follow instructions, even though these situations might feel quite scary.